 Does this sound like snaps, well it could be, but it is much more than that, it is the craft of making the image look natural and timeless but still maintaining the core values of great lighting, composition and colour.
 In essence it sounds easy but in reality its quite difficult, but it is the only style I am interested in creating.

 These portraits of course need to be edited to a very high level and then printed on fine art media that is archival, this can be either textured matt papers or canvas.
 And speaking of canvas, perhaps you may like to go for the full effect and have the image edited to give a paint type effect.

 Creating these images requires lots of consultation and planning and of course subject co-operation but I feel the end result justifies the process.
 This is not the portraiture of bulk numbers or small prints for wallets it is certainly not about creating the sterotypical glamour look or the cardboard cut out.
 It is portraiture for defining the life of your loved ones for making a statement, “this is who I really am”, for creating images that in times to come will be seen as personality defining by the rest of the family.

 If this sounds like your idea of a portrait, please contact me.

-I don't photograph children under 4 years old, not because I don’t like kids, I adore my grandson, but simply because I find it nearly impossible to capture quality images reliably from young children.
+I don't photograph children under 4 years old, not because I don’t like kids, I adore my grandson and granddaughter, but simply because I find it nearly impossible to capture quality images reliably from young children.
 There are many good photographers who cater to this market and bearing in mind how quickly young children change my approach is probably not the most practical.